emilpriver/go-hugo-portfolio/content/blog/rust/pointers.md

 If you're not familiar with the terms "stack" and "heap," we recommend checking out [this article](https://priver.dev/blog/rust/memory-management/#the-stack-and-the-heap) before continuing with this post.

 So, what exactly is a pointer in Rust?
-When you create a new variable, Rust stores the value you assign to the variable either on the heap or the stack.
-Rust then returns a reference to the location where this data is stored.
-When you use this variable, you don't directly access the data.
-Instead, you use a reference that tells Rust where the data exists.
+When you create a new variable, Rust stores the value you assign to the variable either on the the stack and return a reference when you ask for it.

 A real-world use case would be if you, as the reader, are a variable and you know where the milk in the supermarket is.
 In this scenario, you are acting as a pointer because you are pointing to where the milk exists.
 The same logic applies to pointers in Rust: the variable holds the knowledge of where the data in the memory exists.